jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

 ### Key Components

-- **Spoke Virtual Network**
+- Spoke Virtual Network
-  A workload‑specific VNet that contains application resources.
+  - A workload‑specific VNet that contains application resources.

-- **Subnets**
+- Subnets
   - Application subnet
   - Optional Private Endpoint subnet

-- **Application Resources**
+- Application Resources
   - Azure App Service (Free tier)
   - Storage account for application assets or logs
   - Optional private endpoints for secure access to platform services

 ### Design Considerations

 - The spoke is isolated from other workloads and from the hub except where explicitly allowed.
 - The application does not require inbound public access; App Service handles external access.
-- Diagnostic settings forward logs to the shared Log Analytics workspace.
+- Diagnostic settings forward logs to the shared Log Analytics workspace when enabled.

 ## 4. Connectivity Between Hub and Spoke

-Hub and spoke networks are connected using **VNet peering**, which provides:
+Hub and spoke networks are connected using VNet peering, which provides:

 - Low‑latency, high‑bandwidth communication
 - No need for gateways or VPNs
 - Separate control planes for each VNet
 - Clear separation of platform and workload responsibilities

 Peering is configured as non‑transitive, meaning spokes cannot communicate with each other unless explicitly peered.